nyletara/AppDevFramework/serverSOA/README.md

 ## Project Structure Convention

     .
     ├── orchestrator                # Orchestrator folder to connect with services │   ├── application.py              # Flask application for orchestrator
-    ├── service_one          		# Folder for a designated service
+    ├── service_one                 # Folder for a designated service one
     │   ├── application.py              # Flask application for Service One
-    ├── service_two          		# Folder for a designated service
+    ├── service_two                 # Folder for a designated service two
     │   ├── application.py              # Flask application for Service Two
-    ├── service_three          		# Folder for a designated service
+    ├── service_three               # Folder for a designated service three
     │   ├── application.py              # Flask application for Service Three
     ├── configurations.txt          # Configuration file with keys (not tracked by git) └── .gitignore                  # tells Git which files to ignore